 This level of attention to detail is noteworthy, as this subtle feature indicates input from actual amateur astrophotographer needs.

 You’ll find that many of the hidden “extras” on the RedCat 51 follow this mindset as well, including the small white Teflon rings inside of the mounting ring.
 This small, yet thoughtful detail allows the user to smoothly rotate your imaging train.

 The field rotator includes markings for each degree of rotation.

 The M48 thread adapter allows you to fasten your DSLR or dedicated astronomy camera to the RedCat for astrophotography or daytime photography.
 The imaging circle completely covers a full-frame camera sensor for edge to edge illumination with a flat-field.

 Speaking of covering your camera sensor, the M48 adapter includes an internal thread for 48mm (2-inch) threaded filters.
 This is a convenient location to place your favorite light pollution or narrowband astrophotography filter.

 Owners of Canon, Nikon, Sony or Pentax cameras will be happy to know that their camera bodies are a perfect fit for the RedCat with the necessary t-mount and adapter hardware.
 The M48 end adapter must be removed to apply the matching red William Optics erecting diagonal.

 Mounting Base and Lens Collar

-The base of the RedCat 51 was specially designed to avoid adding extra weight to the telescope, yet provides a reliable platform for the the demanding positions of astronomical imaging.
-The matching red low profile dovetail bar can be used with either a standard Vixen mount saddle, or the photography based Arca-Swiss style mounting bracket.
+The base of the RedCat 51 was specially designed to avoid adding extra weight to the telescope, yet provides a reliable platform for the demanding positions of astronomical imaging.
+The matching red low profile dovetail bar can be used with either a standard Vixen mount saddle or the photography-based Arca-Swiss style mounting bracket.